daithioc95/MS1/README.md

   - Experience
   - Portfolio
   - Contact

+ - The next stage of the process was to brainstorm features to ensure I Showcase my CSS & HTML skills to the user.
+ - In addition to the usual sections a portfolio website contains, I wanted to use an interactive map as a statement piece to showcase CSS skills and provide information on my international experience.

 ### Structure Plane

 #### Design Process
-- I began the design process by firstly identifying the sections neccessary to meet the criteria of my use stories.
-This included the Home, About, Experience, Portfolio & Contact sections.
-- The next stage of the process was to brainstorm features.
-  - In addition to the usual sections a portfolio website contains, I wanted to use an interactive map as a statement piece to showcase CSS skills and provide information on my international experience.
-  - I decided on this feature for large screens only as using a small screen would be difficult to select specific points on the map.
+  - I decided on the interactive map feature for large screens only as using a small screen would be difficult to select specific points on the map.
   - When searching for potential maps on pxhere.com, I can accross a treasure island like map which suited the feature aestetically.
   - Using the lightest and darkest colors from the map, I input this to https://mycolor.space/ to generate a 3 color gradient and thats when I choose a teal-like #5FFBF1 as my primary site color.
   -Other features I decided on were a progress bar for skills, I took inspiration for thing for the mini-project as it is a great was to visually portray my skills.